Number and space

 The arbitrariness of the choice of the unit, sometimes called ‘gauge invariance’ must not be confused with the so-called ‘magnitude invariance’, according to which many properties of, e.g., spatial figures only depend on their shape

 and not on their magnitude.
 The former invariance is universally valid while the latter has a far more limited validity.
 In particular, it is false for typical relations, such as the size of atoms.
 See Čapek 1961, 21-26.

 Grünbaum 1968, 12, 13.

-See Kolakowski 1966,
+See Kolakowski

 1966, chapter 2 and 6.
 For a critique of conventionalism, see Popper 1959, 78ff, 144ff; Friedman 1972.